 Now one of the most popular 3D scanning technologies, structured light has become an industry standard for many users.
 Structured light 3D scanners are fast and provide a very efficient cost-to-performance ratio thanks to their hardware’s relative simplicity.

 Most of the latest performance improvements are software-based, but the hardware side has also evolved thanks to higher camera resolutions and better video projectors.
 Plus, all of these essential parts are becoming more affordable every year.

 Compared to laser 3D scanners, another advantage of structured light 3D scanners is their larger field of view, albeit at the cost of a lower resolution.

 Like every technology, structured light has its trade-offs:

 - Doesn’t work outside (sunlight, even indirect, tempers with the projectors’ light)

-- Very sensitive to black surfaces (which absorbs light)
+- Very sensitive to black surfaces (which absorb light)

-- Thrown off by shiny, reflective surfaces (they disturb the patterns and make the geometry underneath difficult to acquire)
+- Thrown off by shiny, reflective surfaces (they disturb the patterns and make the underlying geometry difficult to acquire)

 Since each scanner is designed with a specific use case in mind and therefore field of view, this means that the EinScan HX’s structured light sensor won’t perform well on small objects or intricate details.
 That’s where the scanner’s blue laser sensor becomes a must-have.